 In simple terms, the darker the colour, the greater the technical colour variation can be be before the reported Delta-E value becomes large, compared to the same colour when brighter, where for the same technical colour variation the reported Delta-E value will be significantly larger.

-As can be seen, the closer the measured value luma is to the target peak white value, the greater the dE value.
+As can be seen, the closer the measured value brightness is to the target peak white, the greater the dE value, as the HVS can perceive colour errors more easily when the image is brighter.

 The advent of PQ based HDR has brought another twist into the concept of Delta-E as an assessment of display colour accuracy.

-PQ HDR is an absolute standard, and uses a 10,000 nits as the peak luma.
+PQ HDR is an absolute standard, and uses a 10,000 nits as the target peak luma.
 However, no display can actually manage 10,000 nits peak...
-Therefore, how can a Delta-E value accurately represent a given display's colour accuracy if the peak luma of the given display is substantially lower than 10,000 nits, especially as many home TVs are sub-1,000 nits?
+Therefore, how can a Delta-E value accurately represent a given display's colour accuracy, relative to the perception of the HVS, if the peak luma of the given display is substantially lower than 10,000 nits, especially as many home TVs are sub-1,000 nits?

-If the PQ standard of 10,000 nits is used to define Delta-E values for a display that has a far lower peak luma, with many having a peak of less than 1,000 nits, the reported values will be distorted, and show a greater level of accuracy than the HVS actually perceives.
+If the PQ standard of 10,000 nits is used to define Delta-E values for a display that has a far lower peak luma, the reported values will be inaccurate relative to the perception of the HVS, and show a greater level of accuracy than the HVS actually perceives.

-Luckily, as defined above, all Delta-E calculations (other than dE ITP) use the defined target peak luma as the reference for the dE value calculation, so using the display's actual peak luma value as the target will generate a more perceptually accurate dE value compared to using the PQ HDR default of 10,000 nits.
+However, as defined above, all other Delta-E calculations (other than dE ITP) use a defined target peak luma as the reference for dE value calculations, so using the display's actual peak luma value as the target will generate a more perceptually accurate dE00/76 value compared to using the PQ HDR default of 10,000 nits with dE ITP (or with dE00/76).

-This is exactly how ColourSpace works, enabling any target peak luma value to be defined for any colour space, including PQ based HDR, which means a valid and perceptually accurate dE value is generated for PQ based HDR when using dE 2000 or dE 1976 on any display, as the effect of different peak luma values on the HVS is correctly taken into consideration.
+This is exactly how ColourSpace works, enabling any target peak luma value to be defined for any colour space, including PQ based HDR, which means a valid and perceptually accurate dE value is generated for PQ based HDR when using dE 2000 or dE 1976 on any display, as the effect of different target peak luma values on the HVS can be correctly taken into consideration.